 “Despite the diploma level standards, updated evidence-based practice and endless experience, Enrolled Nurses are not permitted to work to their full potential.
 Enrolled Nurses are all across our health care systems, and the Faculty aims to create a safe, aspirational environment for Enrolled Nurses to gain certified education, develop portfolios, collaborate with peers and influence policy.”

-The Healthy Ageing Faculty is for Fellows and Members who share interests in the pursuit of healthy ageing and aged care.
+The Aged Care Nursing Faculty is for Fellows and Members who share interests in the pursuit of aged care.
 The Faculty provides opportunities for identification of best practice and major policy developments in aged care, as well as up-to-date news, research findings and networking opportunities.

 Chair: Kay Richards FACN